Chaphlagical/Chaphlagical.github.io/_posts/2020-03-02-PoissonEditing.md

 \mathrm{for}\ \mathrm{all}\ <p,q>,v_{pq}=g_p-g_q
 $$

-Another is using Hybrid gradient:
+Another is using hybrid gradient:

 $$
 \mathrm{for}\ \mathrm{all}\ \boldsymbol{x}\in \Omega,\ \boldsymbol{v}(\boldsymbol{x})=\begin{cases}